ElliotSwart/tlaplus/tlatools/org.lamport.tlatools/README.md

 mvn test
 ```

 If you want incremental builds for testing, use the command below.
-It only cleans output directories, and so can shorten build time.
+It only cleans output directories, and so can shorten build time dramatically.

 ``` shell
 mvn test -P dev